 David R. Walt, Ph.D. has served as a member of our board of directors since April 2007.
 Dr. Walt was our founding scientist and serves as chairman of our scientific advisory board.
-Dr. Walt currently serves as a faculty member at Harvard Medical School in the Department of Pathology at the Brigham and Women's Hospital and is a core faculty member of the Wyss Institute for Biologically Inspired Engineering.
+Dr. Walt currently serves as Hansjörg Wyss Professor of Biologically Inspired Engineering and Professor of Pathology at Harvard Medical School in the Department of Pathology at the Brigham and Women's Hospital and is a core faculty member of the Wyss Institute for Biologically Inspired Engineering.
 He is also a Howard Hughes Medical Institute Professor.
-He previously served as University Professor, Professor of Biomedical Engineering, Professor of Genetics, Professor of Neuroscience, Professor of Cell and MolecularBiology, and Professor of Oral Medicine at Tufts University, from 1981-2017.
-Dr. Walt was also the founding scientist of Illumina, Inc. and served as a member of the board of its directors from 1998-2016 and now serves as chairman of its scientific advisory board.
-He was also a founder and currently serves as a member of the board of directors of Ultivue, Inc., and Arbor, Inc., and serves as a member of the board of directors of Exicure, Inc. He has received numerous national and international awards and honors for his fundamental and applied work in the field of optical sensors, microwell arrays and single molecule detection.
+He previously served as University Professor, Professor of Chemistry, Professor of Biomedical Engineering, Professor of Genetics, Professor of Neuroscience, Professor of Cell and Molecular Biology, and Professor of Oral Medicine at Tufts University, from 1981-2017.
+Dr. Walt was also the founding scientist of Illumina, Inc. and served as a member of the board of its directors from 1998-2016.
+He served on the board of directors of Cerulean Pharma Inc. (which was acquired by Daré Bioscience, Inc.) from August 2016 to July 2017.
+Dr. Walt was also a founder and currently serves as a member of the board of directors of Ultivue, Inc., Arbor Biotechnologies, Inc. and Sherlock Biosciences, Inc. and serves as a member of the board of directors of Exicure, Inc. He has received numerous national and international awards and honors for his fundamental and applied work in the field of optical sensors, microwell arrays and single molecule detection.
 He is a member of the U.S. National Academy of Engineering, U.S. National Academy of Medicine, American Academy of Arts and Sciences, a fellow of the American Institute for Medical and Biological Engineering, a fellow of the National Academy of Inventors, and a fellow of the American Association for the Advancement of Science.
 Dr. Walt has a B.S. in Chemistry from the University of Michigan and a Ph.D. in Chemical Biology from Stony Brook University.
-Our board of directors has concluded that Dr. Walt possesses specific attributes that qualify him to serve as a member of our board of directors, including his experience in developing life sciences companies and his expertise in chemistry, diagnostics technologies and biomedical engineering.
+Our board of directors has concluded that Dr. Walt possesses specific attributes that qualify him to serv